TingAnChien/MyARdemo/README.md

 # Brief
-This project is an simple AR demo by using OpenCV.
-I draw an little box man and display it on the scene capture by the webcam.
+This project is a simple AR demo by using OpenCV.
+I draw a simple model(the little box man) and display it on the scene capture by the webcam.
+I get the camera extrinsic parameter by detecting the AR tag as reference, ,then transform the 3D model to 2D and display it on the screen.

-To create an augmented reality, we need an reference such as an AR tag.
-Then we use the information given by the detection of the tag, which should be loaded into pattern library in advance.
-After detecting the pattern, then we can find the extrinsic parameter of camera.
-So we can transform the 3D model to 2D and draw it on image plane.

 Here is the [demo video](https://www.youtube.com/watch?v=kr7XexDnWBU).